Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 ### Thursday 14-11-2024
 - [x] Created a CloudFormation Template for the similar API Gateway of the Previous Task.
 - [x] Updated the CFT with lambda Function and invoking with API Gateway

+### Friday 15-11-2024
+- [x] Updated the previous CFT and succesfully it created and rectified the errors as well (PostMEthod - IntegrationResponse, MethodResponse)